Code-Institute-Submissions/Odimac84-Project5_FebResub/README.md

 - Facebook page was connected. rest of social links are still dummies.
 - Newsletter from mailchimp was inplemented and tested.
 - Sitemap.XLM and Robots.txt was added to repository.
+- Back to top button added for products.
+- Overhaul in alot of the styling.